Army Reserve Soldier finds comfort in heavy metal

 |0

-This work, Army Reserve Soldier finds comfort in heavy metal [Image 1 of 2], by SGT Samuel Conrad, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Army Reserve Soldier finds comfort in heavy metal, by SGT Russell Toof, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT